nup002/Mathboard/readme.md

 scientists, students, and professionals in STEM fields who regularly need to write equations or who use mathematical symbols in their day-to-day work.

-With the Mathpad you can type 82 symbols from algebra, calculus, set theory, and logic, as well as all Greek letters, including uppercase.
+With the Mathpad you can type 112 symbols from algebra, calculus, set theory, and logic, and the full greek alphabet.
 Mathpad plugs into your computer with a USB-C cable and works seamlessly alongside your regular keyboard.

 The following equations are a few examples of what you can